MetaMask/vite-react-ts-eip-6963/README.md

 }
 ```

-With these interfaces defined for us, we can spin up a ViteJS React + TypeScript application and update the `src/vite-env.d.ts` with those interfaces all in one file:
+With these interfaces defined for us, we can spin up a ViteJS React + TypeScript application and update the `src/vite-env.d.ts` with those interfaces:

 ### vite-env.d.ts